codesystems/meta/channels/selenium/docs.md

 #### Choosing a Browser to Test

-The Spoon Hub determines which browser you would like to test against using the **DesiredCapabilities** of the WebDriver that the test is using.
+The Turbo Selenium Hub determines which browser you would like to test against using the **DesiredCapabilities** of the WebDriver that the test is using.

 All of the major language bindings have a **DesiredCapabilities** (or **desired_capabilities** in the case of Python) class that have attributes for each browser.
 Change this attribute to change the browser the test will run against.